efwxx/GDPS-Maker/client-maker/readme.md

 ### Usage
 #### Prerequisites:
 - Python 3.7 or later
-- your desired client (either the PC version of Geometry Dash or the Android version, iOS coming soon.)
+- your desired client; for iOS refer to [this repository.](https://github.com/DimisAIO/2.2-iOS) (Credits to DimisAIO!)

 Cool, I have all the Prereqs.
 What do I do now?
 - Follow the steps displayed in front of you when running the script. :)